 Landlords should consider how tenants can heat and ventilate the house

+The Tenancy Tribunal may consider this requirement met where the landlord has provided an inexpensive plug in heater (or similar) if the local council does not have a list of approved forms of heating under these regulations.
 You can help provide a warm comfortable home by making sure the house has enough power points for your tenants to plug in their own heaters.

 Ventilation is also important.
 You should think about how you can make sure the tenant can ventilate the house while keeping it safe and secure.
 Window stays can be good for this.